godotengine/godot-docs/classes/class_streampeer.rst

 - void **put_utf8_string** **(** :ref:`String<class_String>` value **)**

-Put a zero-terminated utf8 string into the stream.
+Put a zero-terminated utf8 string into the stream prepended by a 32 bits unsigned integer representing its size.

 .. _class_StreamPeer_put_var: